On p-adic haromonic Maass functions: Harmonic Maass forms

 The same relations hold for the Atkin-Lehner involutions $W_\delta$.

 The Petersson inner product $\langle\cdot,\cdot\rangle_k:M_k^!(N;\C)\times M_k(N;\C)\to \C$ is defined by the regularized integral

-Borcherds' regularization of the inner product (see \cite{Bo1}) allows the inner product to make sense if we have growth towards the cusps.
+Borcherds' regularization of the inner product (see \cite{Bo1}) allows the inner product to make sense even in cases where we have growth towards the cusps.
 The normalization by the group index ensures that the inner product is independent of the level.

-Bruinier--Funke define a pairing $\{\cdot,\cdot\}:S_{k}(N;\C)\times H_{2-k}(N;\C)\to \C$ connected to the inner product, defined by
+Bruinier--Funke~\cite{BruinierFunke} define a pairing $\{\cdot,\cdot\}:S_{k}(N;\C)\times H_{2-k}(N;\C)\to \C$ connected to the inner product, defined by

 This pairing, and therefore the resulting inner product, can be computed in terms of the coefficients of harmonic Maass forms.